 Our research is editorially independent but we may earn a commission for purchases made through our links.

 The Sunshine State sees millions of visitors per year, all looking for the perfect beach vacation.
-Unfortunately, this means that tourists tend to congregate in our more popular areas, where it can be a challenge to find peace and quiet.
 If you’re looking for a tranquil getaway and your own stretch of shoreline, head to one of Florida’s more underrated destinations, where you can soak in the idyllic ambiance without bumping into a hundred other vacationers.
 Perfect for those looking to get away from it all, read on to discover the best places in Florida to visit if you hate crowds.

 YOU'RE ALL SET!